amices/mice/revdep/failures.md

 *   checking package dependencies ...
 NOTE
     ```
-    Packages suggested but not available for checking: 'cmdstanr', 'mice'
+    Package suggested but not available for checking: ‘cmdstanr’
     ```

 ## Installation